Ruwaa2/Control-Robot-Arm-Using-ROS/README.md

 (source /home/ruwaa/catkin_ws/devel/setup.bash), then press ctrl + o, then press Enter, then press ctrl + x

-Note: in the link above you should write the name of your system instead of 'ruwaa'
+Note: in the link above you should write the name of your system instead of 'ruwaa'.

 `source ~/.bashrc`